Costa Rica Wildlife Photography Workshops

 This will be done via direct bank transfer and exchange rate will be taken as of day of payment.
 Please contact me if you would like to pay using this method.

-Camera Equipment
+Suggested Camera Equipment

-- Macro Lens
+Macro Lens

-- Camera flash for the night walk
+Camera flash for the night walk

-- Rain covers
+Rain covers (Just in case)

-- A laptop with lightroom installed
+A laptop with lightroom installed

 Other Essentials

--Light weight shorts/trousers
+Light weight shorts/trousers

-- Comfortable hiking shoes
+Comfortable hiking shoes

-- Bug spray
+Bug spray

 Do I Need a Tripod?

 This is up to you, if you are used to using a tripod and comfortable setting it up quickly or want to shoot videos then I would suggest bringing one, if not then I wouldn't say its a necessity by any means.
-(A monopod can be good alternative to take the weight of the lens while still giving you maneuverability.

 Do I Need Cash?